shella12/AebinAR/README.md

 - **[Why use this app?]**

-  - [To create a personal book store.
-Add and remove books in the store and access them anywhere using the website]
+  - [To start or attend webinars]

 - **[Why build this app?]**

-  - [Its a good app to learn building with react as a begainner]
+  - [Its a good project fro beginners to learn HTML, CSS, Javascript and DOM manupilation]

 ## Acknowledgments <a name="acknowledgments"></a>

-- microverse documentation
+- Microverse documentation
 - Design by [Cindy Shin](https://www.behance.net/adagio07)

 ## 📝 License <a name="license"></a>